kubernetes/kops/docs/cli/kops_create_instancegroup.md

 ```
       --dry-run              If true, only print the object that would be sent, without sending it.
 This flag can be used to create a cluster YAML or JSON manifest.
+      --no-editor            If true, The instance group will be created by default with no option of editing it
   -o, --output string        Ouput format.
 One of json|yaml
       --role string          Type of instance group to create (Node,Master,Bastion) (default "Node")
       --subnet stringSlice   Subnets in which to create instance group